relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 In the Trace enabled Relativity workspace configured in [Trace Shipper Service Configuration](#trace-shippper-service-configuration) , perform the following steps:

-> **NOTE:** When setting up the Data Source, if you do not see the Data Source Type that you are interested in please contact support@relativity.com.
+When setting up the Data Source, if you do not see the Data Source Type that you are interested in please contact support@relativity.com.
+{: .info }

 1. Create Ingestion Profiles for each data source to specify data mappings.
 The Ingestion Profile is used to map fields in a source load file to workspace fields in Relativity Trace.
 Refer to this document [Setting up an Ingestion Profile for Trace Data Sources](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#appendix-c-create-email-fields-data-mappings-and-ingestion-profile) for detailed instructions.